bgsulz/Either-for-Unity/EXAMPLES.md

 ![Either Sound Demo Screenshot](https://user-images.githubusercontent.com/38191432/159398910-f0681ef7-2a6f-4124-b3dd-411d41913759.png)

 ## Optional Object Pool
-Effortlessly switch between pooled and non-pooled spawning.
-No need to make a whole other pool to test-spawn a new Prefab.
+Effortlessly choose between plain instantiation or taking from a pool.
+Don't make a whole new pool just to test out a Prefab.

 ```cs
 using UnityEngine;